CAN MSU FOOTBALL SUSTAIN SUCCESS IN 2012?

 Dantonio believes that moving Hoover to the three technique is not a stretch.

-The defensive line will be bookended by Will Gholston and Marcus Rush, with several up-and-comers adding depth.
-Redshirt-freshmen Shilique Calhoun is said to be as quick off the edge as veteran pro Julian Peterson, while Joel Heath reminds Dantonio of a younger Gholston.
+Will Gholston and Marcus Rush will bookend the defensive line, along with several up-and comers adding depth.
+Redshirtfreshmen Shilique Calhoun is said to be as quick off the edge as veteran pro Julian Peterson, while Joel Heath reminds Dantonio of a younger Gholston.

 MSU also needs to replace Safety Trenton Robinson, who became the third straight MSU defensive back to be drafted by an NFL team in the past three years.
 Several underclass players like R.J.
 Williamson and Kurtis Drummond will vie for that role to join Johnny Adams, Darqueze Dennard and Isaiah Lewis in the backfield.
 A true freshman could also step up and earn playing time, given the high regard for MSU’s incoming quartet of Demetrious Cox, Jermaine Edmondson, Mark Meyers and Ezra Robinson.